approov/quickstart-ios-swift-alamofire/SHAPES-EXAMPLE.md

 ## ENSURE THE SHAPES API IS ADDED

-In order for Approov tokens to be generated for `https://shapes.approov.io/v2/shapes` it is necessary to inform Approov about it:
+In order for Approov tokens to be generated for the shapes endpoint it is necessary to inform Approov about it:
 ```
 $ approov api -add shapes.approov.io
 ```